 I've been blessed with such positive audience feedback and reviews.
+So I'll be working to expand this into a larger work.
+Although the short is structured to stand on its own, it is really a proof of concept to serve as a pitch for a live-action, feature dramedy project that interweaves themes of immigration, motherhood and redemption.

-So I'll be working to expand this into a larger work - from a short to a feature.
-The short, given its themes of adoption and immigration, naturally lends itself to outreach and can hopefully be leveraged as a tool for advocacy.
+In addition, given the themes of adoption and immigration, the short naturally lends itself to outreach and can hopefully be leveraged as a tool for advocacy.